PHSE at Bolton

 When planning lessons, staff should consider any social, moral, spiritual and cultural learning opportunities they can build in or utilise in a lesson.
 This will help us to develop children personally and develop important life skills.
 Children are given a range of opportunities to develop personally, including learning through collective worship, involvement in extra-curricular activities, participation in inter-school sporting events, trips and residential opportunities, taking part in school performances and being involved in competitions such as Young Voices or U Dance.

 Children are given the opportunity to learn about e-safety, bullying and learn about different cultures and religions.
-We focus on safeguarding with the children, giving them opportunities to learn about stranger danger etc. Children also learn about relationships.
+We focus on safeguarding - giving pupils opportunities to learn for example about being safe in our physical world.
+Children also learn about relationships through our RHSE programme.
 Children are given the opportunities to learn about world issues through fortnightly news assemblies.

 We have a good curriculum that teaches children about health education.
-They have the opportunity to learn about healthy eating.
-We have weekly assemblies focusing on positive behaviour such as resilience and how to become a great role model.
+They learn about healthy eating and lifestyles.
+We have weekly behaviour themes such as resilience or how to be a great role model.

-Age appropriate Relationship and Sex Education lessons are taught through cluster sessions for Y5 & 6 pupils and there is planned program in place for meeting the requirements of the new S&RE expectations for all pupils (see the policy and information).
+Age-appropriate Relationship and Sex Education lessons are taught well by a specialist teacher.
+There is planned programme in place for meeting the requirements of the new S&RE expectations for all pupils (see the policy and information).

-Children are taught through Maths and English where money comes from and the part it plays in people’s lives.
+Children are taught where money comes from and the part it plays in people’s lives.
 They are taught about the different types of work and are given the opportunity to discuss their aspirations.
 We are developing opportunities to invite local, young and professional adults into school to talk about career opportunities.
-We have a strong school council with children from each year group representing the school.
+We have an active school council with children from each year group representing the school.
 They take the lead with lots of organising including helping with raising money for school and charities.
-We have a tuckshop in school that develop children’s awareness of money.

 Children are involved in Philosophy for Children sessions several times throughout the year, in these sessions we use a lot of the PHSE themes.

 PHSE and Citizenship helps to develop the qualities and attributes children need to be healthy, independent and active participants in society.
 Our PHSE scheme of work includes units on British Value, Global Citizenship, Relationships, Economics and Mental Wellbeing.
 The work for the study units will be taught over a 2 year rolling programme: Y1/2, Y3/4 and Y5/6.
 We use a range of teaching and learning styles to meet the requirements of the National Curriculum.
-We teach PSHE and Citizenship through other subjects as well as discreet PHSE lessons.
-There is a large overlap between the programme of study for religious education, Science, Geography and History and the aims of PSHE and Citizenship thus we deliver a considerable amount of the PSHE and Citizenship curriculum through these subjects.
+We teach PHSE and Citizenship through other subjects as well as discreet PHSE lessons.
+There is a large overlap between the programme of study for World Views and Religion, Science, Geography and History and the aims of PHSE and Citizenship.
+We therefore deliver a considerable amount of the PHSE and Citizenship curriculum through these subjects.
 We place an emphasis on active learning by including the children in discussions, investigations and problem-solving activities.
-We also develop PSHE and Citizenship through school council, circle time, philosophy for children, assemblies, whole-school events, e.g. Macmillan Coffee Morning, national events such as Comic Relief, break and lunchtime duties, individual target setting, celebration assembly and residential experiences.
+We also develop PHSE and Citizenship through school council, circle time, philosophy for children, assemblies, whole-school events, e.g. Macmillan Coffee Morning, national events such as Comic Relief, break and lunchtime duties, individual target setting, celebration assembly and residential experiences.

-Each year, children in Class 3 (Y5/6) experiences The Real Love Rocks Programme from Barnardos which covers relationships, grooming and online safety.
+Each year, children in Class 3 (Y5/6) experiences The Real Love Rocks Programme from Barnardos which covers relationships, grooming, online safety and homophobic bullying.
 For more information visit the Real Love Rocks website: http://www.barnardosrealloverocks.org.uk/

 In order to achieve our aims children are encouraged to:

-There will be a unit assessment at the end of the block of learning based on key learning objectives.
-Assessment will also take place informally through observation, open questioning, discussions and marking children’s work.
-This information will be recorded on our school’s foundation tracking sheets and shared termly with parents.
+There will be a unit assessment at the end of the block of learning based on key learning objectives and an initial activity to ascertain what children already know at the beginning.
+Assessment takes place informally through observation, open questioning, discussions and marking children’s work.
+Assessment information will be recorded on our school’s foundation tracking sheets and shared termly with parents.

 Evaluation.
 Monitoring and Review:

-The PHSE policy was reviewed Summer 2020 and will be reviewed again Summer 2022.
+This policy was reviewed Spring 2020 and will be reviewed again Spring 2022.